-Overall, the patterns of teacher assignment we observe likely result from a complex process whereby school leaders attempt to respond to teacher, parent, and organizational preferences.
+Overall, the patterns of teacher assignment we observe likely result from a complex process where school leaders attempt to respond to teacher, parent, and organizational preferences.
 Some of the teacher sorting we describe is likely to be neutral or beneficial to students.
 For example, if minority students learn more when taught by minority teachers, then teacher-student racial matching should improve average student achievement.
 If teachers who attended more competitive colleges have higher test scores themselves and are more capable of teaching advanced content, then assigning these teachers higher achieving students may be beneficial.
 However, some of our results imply potentially negative consequences.
 The relationship between teacher experience and the average prior achievement of teachers' students could have two negative implications.
 First, it could increase turnover among new teachers.
 Prior research suggests that new teachers are more likely to leave their school when assigned more students who are low-achieving and who create disciplinary problems than their colleagues (Donaldson and Johnson 2010; Feng 2010).
-The same is not true for more experienced teachers, who tend to leave at relatively low rates, regardless of class assignments.
-Second, it could exacerbate within-school achievement gaps.
+The same is not true for more experienced teachers who tend to leave at relatively low rates, regardless of class assignments.
+Second, it could exacerbate within school achievement gaps.
 Within schools, minority and poor students are assigned less experienced teachers since they tend to be lower achieving on average.
-Although student learning gains do not necessarily increase linearly with teacher experience, novice teachers are consistently less effective at raising student achievement compared with their more experienced peers (Rockoff 2004).
-In Miami we find a novice teacher effect of -.02 to -.03 standard deviations in math.11 Consequently, given that black, Hispanic, and low-income students have a higher likelihood of receiving an inexperienced teacher, their achievement is likely to suffer as a result of the patterns of assignment we document.
+Although student learning gains do not necessarily increase linearly with teacher experience, novice teachers are consistently less effective at raising student achievement compared to their more experienced peers (Rockoff 2004).
+Consequently, given their higher likelihood of receiving a inexperienced teacher, the achievement of black, Hispanic, and low-income students is likely to suffer as a result of the patterns of assignment we document.
+In fact, we find that controlling for teacher and peer characteristics reduces the magnitude of within school-grade-year black-white learning gaps by 20 percent, Hispanic-white learning gaps by 45 percent and free lunch-not free lunch learning gaps by 50 percent.11

 The findings presented may have implications for the estimation of teacher value-added.
-Nonrandom assignment of students to teachers can bias value-added estimates of teacher effects on student achievement if the characteristics of students are not adequately accounted for (Rothstein 2009, 2010).
-Typical value-added methods assume that the processes by which students are assigned to teachers is ignorable; that is, that assignments are as if random, conditional on observables.
+Nonrandom assignment of students to teachers can bias value-added estimates of teacher effects on student achievement if the characteristics of students are not adequately accounted for (Rothstein 2009; Rothstein 2010).
+Typical value-added methods assume that the processes by which students are assigned to teachers is ignorable; i.e., that assignments are as if random, conditional on observables.
 The results presented here suggest that assignments depend upon a host of observables, not simply prior achievement.
-The results may depend upon unobservables as well, since principals have access to more information about teachers and students than is available to the researcher (Rothstein 2009, 2010).
+They may depend upon unobservables as well, since principals have access to more information about teachers and students than is available to the researcher (Rothstein 2009; Rothstein 2010).